 I know my posts are usually walls of text, but I am trying to improve!

-Heat pumps sort of enhance the energy retrieved from the “cold” ambient environment, typically you gain about 4 times as much heating energy – available to you internal heating devices – as you put in electric energy.
+Heat pumps sort of enhance the energy retrieved from the “cold” ambient environment.
+You put in electric energy and typically gain about 4 times as much heating energy , the energy available to internal heating devices.
 A super optimized machine would be able to enhance energy by about a factor of 8.
-Where does this come from?
+Where does this energy come from?
 Is this sort of a perpetuum mobile?

-If we would try to multiply heat from a cold asteroid in outer space the multiplication factor would be very close to 1.
-In winter (on earth) the heat pump transfers heat from hot 273K (0°C) to a little bit more hot 298K (25°C).
+Only if we would try to multiply heat from a 3 K cold, dark asteroid in outer space the multiplication factor would be very close to 1.
+In winter (on earth) a heat pump transfers heat from actually warm 273K (0°C) to a little bit warmer 298K (25°C).
 If the heat pump would operate on the surface of the sun (5000K) and increase the temperature to 5020K, the multiplication factor would be 251!